 Last but not least, don't forget to drink.
 You'd be surprised at just how many cyclists don't drink enough before the race begins, and then they wonder why they "bonked" halfway through the race.
 Make sure to drink a combination of water and sports drinks and mix in some gels if you have those too.

 During your ride is where the main similarities between riding outside and inside can be found; in essence, nothing changes at this phase; the only thing that really changes is your surroundings; instead of enjoying the beautiful scenery outside, you're stuck inside looking at a screen.

 Now, if you've fuelled correctly before the ride, you shouldn't need anything more than a water bottle for rides of up to 60 minutes.
 For rides 60 minutes and longer, you'll need to have some energy gels and a sports drink close by to help keep your electrolyte levels topped up.

 Speaking of topped up, the last thing you want happening during an important virtual race is having your iPhone run out of battery.
 To guard against this, make sure you have an iPhone compatible charging case. iPhone charging cases are all the rage, but not all charging cases are created equal.
 Be sure to choose a charging case for your iPhone that is durable and sweat resistant.
-Be sure to use a bike phone mount to lock in your iPhone during your ride.
+Be sure to use a charge case and a bike phone mount to keep your phone securely mounted to your bike and fully charged.